Universal Exact Compression of Differentially Private Mechanisms: Limitations

 Nevertheless, this is not an obstacle for simulating local DP mechanisms, since the mutual information $I(X;Z)$ for a reasonable local DP mechanism must be small, or else the leakage of the data $X$ in $Z$ would be too large.
 For an $\varepsilon$-local DP mechanism, we have $I(X;Z) \le \min\{\varepsilon, \varepsilon^2\}$ (in nats) \citep{cuff2016differential}.
 Hence, the PPR algorithm can terminate quickly even if has a running time exponential in $I(X;Z)$.

 Another way to ensure a polynomial running time is to divide the data into small chunks and apply the mechanism to each chunk separately.
-For example, to apply the Gaussian mechanism to a high-dimensional vector, we may break it into several shorter vectors and apply the mechanism to each vector.
-Experiment results in Section~\ref{sec::exp} shows that this greatly reduces the running time while having only a small penalty on the compression size.
+For example, to apply the Gaussian mechanism to a high-dimensional vector, we break it into several shorter vectors and apply the mechanism to each vector.
+Experiments in Section~\ref{sec::exp} show that this greatly reduces the running time while having only a small penalty on the compression size.
 See Appendix~\ref{sec::run_time} for experiments on the running time of PPR.